Judge finds probable cause to hold Trump administration in contempt for violating deportation order

 WASHINGTON (AP) — A federal judge on Wednesday said he has found probable cause to hold the Trump administration in criminal contempt of court for violating his orders to turn around planes carrying deportees to El Salvador.

-U.S. District Judge James E. Boasberg said he the administration must try to “purge” itself of a contempt finding or he will launch hearings and potentially refer the matter for prosecution.
+If the Justice Department declines to prosecute the matter, Boasberg said he will appoint another attorney to prosecute the contempt.

-“The Court does not reach such conclusion lightly or hastily; indeed, it has given Defendants ample opportunity to rectify or explain their actions.
-None of their responses has been satisfactory,” the judge wrote.
+“The Constitution does not tolerate willful disobedience of judicial orders — especially by officials of a coordinate branch who have sworn an oath to uphold it," Boasberg wrote.

-The move by Boasberg marks an escalation in a battle between the judicial and executives branches of government over a president’s powers to carry out key White House priorities.
+It marks an escalation in a battle between the judicial and executive branches of government over a president’s powers to carry out key White House priorities.
 The Republican president has called for Boasberg’s impeachment while the Justice Department has accused the judge of overstepping his authority.

 Boasberg, who was nominated to the federal bench by Democratic President Barack Obama, ordered the administration last month not to deport anyone in its custody under the Alien Enemies Act.
 Trump invoked the 1798 wartime law over what he claimed was an invasion by the Venezuelan gang Tren de Aragua.